 - Make it modern by keeping the skin fresh, only covering what you need to (blemishes, discoloration, dark circles) and letting the rest glow

-- Take a matte or satin orange, pink, peach, or any warm-toned shadow you have and buff it onto the eyelid and all the way up to the brow
+- Take a matte orange, pink, peach, or any warm-toned shadow you have and buff it onto the eyelid and all the way up to the brow

 - Use a clean fluffy brush to blend the edges